Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What mutual agreement procedures are available to avoid double taxation arising from transfer pricing adjustments?
 What rules and restrictions apply?

 On an international level, if Switzerland has a double taxation agreement with the relevant countries in force, a mutual agreement procedure can be initiated.
-In Switzerland, the State Secretariat for International Finance (SIF) has the authority to approach if a taxpayer decides to initiate a mutual agreement procedure.
+In Switzerland, the State Secretariat for International Finance has the relevant authority if a taxpayer decides to initiate a mutual agreement procedure.
 Since the procedure does not bind the negotiating parties to conclude the negotiation with an agreement, it is not always successful at avoiding double taxation.
 Therefore, Switzerland generally seeks to include arbitration clauses in its double taxation agreements and newly negotiated double taxation agreements (as of 2010) generally include an arbitration clause.
 The arbitration procedure can be initiated if the mutual agreement procedure ends unsuccessfully.

 Click here to view the full article.